Mathnerd314/stroscot/docs/Commentary/TermRewriting.rst

 profiling, other optimization tricks

 A list List[Nat].
 In a strict language ADTs are finite.
 In lazy, we might accept infinite lists (generators).
 We want precise types: the finite data structure and its infinite counterpart ARE DIFFERENT DATATYPES.
 Only discardable (weakenable) boxes can contain infinite structures, so uList.
 (Nat + !w List) is an infinite list, while uList.
 (Nat + List) is a strict list.
-Extends in the obvious manner to more complicated data structures.
+Extends to more complicated data structures.
 With subtyping you can use a finite list with an infinite list transformer.

 UNIX pipes. "yes fred | less" works fine, but "yes fred | sort | less" is an infinite loop, because yes fred is infinite and sort is strict.
 For finite streams the simple semantics of pipes, namely
 1) First program generates output